Series: System Updates — Civic Power & Policy

 Progress is proof of care.

-The new blueprint for family stability begins with one rule.
-Design for partnership, not policing.
+A family stability blueprint begins with one rule: design for partnership, not policing.
 Replace supervision with support that builds capacity, measures outcomes, and respects time.
+When policy behaves like parenting, stability becomes conditional.
+When policy behaves like infrastructure, stability becomes repeatable.

 Principles That Hold